peberanek/tools/README.md

 # Tools

 Collection of various command-line tools.
+Used and tested on [Fedora 36 Silverblue](https://silverblue.fedoraproject.org/).

 ## fxrates